fdev31/wirikiki/README.md

 ## Building

-3 alternative ways to get a runnable code:
+3 ways to get a runnable code:

-- download a release (TODO)
+- install a release (eg: using `pip`)
 - `make dev`
 - manual installation